OpenEvalProject/evals/manuscripts/elife-99263/v2/manuscript.md

 We also recovered known phosphosites in proteins acting in the early embryo.
 This included the serine 871 phosphosite in Toll (Zhai et al., 2008), and serines 463, 467, and 468 in Cactus that have been shown to be phosphorylated by CKII (Liu et al., 1997; Figure 2—figure supplement 1E, Supplementary file 2).
 Toll, a known target of the Ser/Thr kinase Pelle (Shen and Manley, 1998), was phosphorylated on serine-871, and this phosphosite was more abundant in ventralized embryos (Figure 2—figure supplement 1B, Supplementary file 2).
 Phosphosites in proteins associated with the Rho pathway will be discussed below.
 In summary, the proteomic and phosphoproteomic screen correctly identified known and differentially expressed proteins and phosphosites.

-## A linear model for quantitative interpretation of the proteomes
+### A linear model for quantitative interpretation of the proteomes

 Our knowledge of the genetics of the dorso-ventral patterning system gives us a biological criterion that we can use to analyze the data in a stringent manner.
 We know that region-specific protein sets should change in concert in a well-controlled manner in all of the mutants.
 Rather than simply looking for individual pair-wise changes, we can, and must, therefore impose this as an additional criterion in determining any potential proteins of interest: each protein must change in a manner that ‘makes sense’ genetically.

 The assumption that each mutant represents a defined region of the embryo makes a simple prediction for the expected outcome of the measurements: if one adds up the quantities of protein found in the mutants representing the ventral, lateral and dorsal region (normalized to the fraction of the embryo the corresponding region occupies), the sum should equal the amount of protein in the wildtype.
 For example, the transcription factor Snail is expressed only in the prospective mesoderm (ventral domain) in the wildtype embryo, but practically in all cells of ventralized embryos, and nowhere in lateralized and dorsalized embryos (Figure 3—figure supplement 1A).
 This is also reflected correctly in the proteomes: Snail is absent in the dorsalized and lateralized proteomes, and its level is higher in the proteomes from the ventralized embryos (Figure 1D, Supplementary file 2).
 Thus, Snail shows an ideal behavior in each of the DV mutant genotypes because it recapitulates the expression of Snail in the corresponding domains of a wild type embryo.

 We developed a ‘linear model’ that is based on this additional genetic criterion, which we then used to evaluate simultaneously all mutant proteomes.
 We calculated for each protein the sum of its normalized quantities in the mutants and compared that sum to its abundance in the wild-type embryo.
-In the absence of experimental measurements for the sizes of each of the areas in the embryo (except for the mesoderm), we determined in an analytical manner (see Methods: Development of a linear model) the optimal values for the proportions occupied by the dorsal and lateral populations in the wildtype embryo, and used these to calculate the ‘theoretical’ wildtype value twtProtX for each protein:ptwtProtX=0.4D+0.4L+0.2V
+In the absence of experimental measurements for the sizes of each of the areas in the embryo (except for the mesoderm), we determined in an analytical manner (see Methods: Development of a linear model) the optimal values for the proportions occupied by the dorsal and lateral populations in the wildtype embryo, and used these to calculate the ‘theoretical’ wildtype value twtProtX for each protein:

+$$
+p^{t}wt_{ProtX}=0.4D+0.4L+0.2V
+$$

 where D, L, and V are the measured abundance in the three mutant populations.